Welcome to Argentina

 When I finally arrived I was greeted by the family that my Spanish school had arranged for me to stay with.
 Barbara, my host, showed me everything I needed to know.
 She also offered me coffee, but by this stage, I had been travelling for thirty-seven hours.
 I had also been wearing the same socks and shoes for the same length of time.
 I needed to shower and change quickly in order to reclaim my lost humanity.
 Exploring the city would definitely have to wait for another day.

 Neither the city nor the country would disappoint and it was with a heavy heart that I would depart some weeks later.

 Buenos Aires and Iguazu Falls surely come top of any ‘To Do’ list in Argentina.
 Both destinations will often figure on high on any South American itinerary.
-Visit the capital and its ‘barrios’ here at Unlatinoverde, not to mention the mighty Iguazu Falls, which must be one of the greatest spectacles on our planet.
+Visit the capital and its ‘barrios’ here at Unlatinoverde.
+The mighty Iguazu Falls must be one of the greatest spectacles on our planet.
 For many travellers, Argentina is the first port of call on a South American odyssey and it delivers in style.

 Make sure to visit

 - The back streets of Palermo (Buenos Aires), a great place to wander and find arty coffee shops and cool bars